py-why/dodiscover/README.md

     # doesn't work until we make an official release :p
     pip install -U dodiscover

-    # If you are a developer and would like to install the developer dependencies
-    pip install -e .

-To install the package from github, clone the repository and then `cd` into the directory:
+To install the package from github, clone the repository and then `cd` into the directory.
+You can then use `poetry` to install:

-    poetry install --with docs
+    poetry install

     # if you would like an editable install of dodiscover for dev purposes
     pip install -e .